-The Department of Human Settlements (DHS) derives its core mandate and responsibilities from Section 26 of the Constitution of the Republic of South Africa of 1996 and Section 3 of the Housing Act of 1997, read in conjunction with approved policies and chapter 8 of the National Development Plan (NDP).
+The Department of Human Settlements (DHS) is mandated, in terms of Section 26 of the Constitution of the Republic of South Africa of 1996 and Section 3 of the Housing Act of 1997, to establish and facilitate a sustainable national housing development process in collaboration with provinces and municipalities.

 The department’s housing entities include the:

 - National Housing Finance Corporation, which was established as a development finance institution in 1996 and is mandated to provide access to affordable housing finance for low‐income and middle‐income households by leveraging private sector funding to finance housing developments and create affordable housing stock.
 In the affordable housing sector, the NHFC plays a multiple role as an innovator, financier and facilitator by ensuring viable housing finance solutions; sustainable human settlement growth and engagement of relevant partnerships.

 The NHFC has been tasked to administer, and facilitate delivery and access to the Finance-Linked Individual Subsidy Programme (FLISP), now called HelpMe-Buy-A-Home, which provides poor and low to middle-income households with access to adequate housing.
 Qualifying households for this subsidy are those that in the gap market; those that do not qualify for a fully subsidised house and at the same time they do not qualify for mortgage loan from the banks.
 In the 2022/23 financial year, the revised bands for the FLISP now called Help-Me-Buy-A-Home will come into effect.